Clio Logo

 The museum opened on June 6, 2000, the 56th anniversary of D-Day, as the D-Day Museum and was specifically dedicated to that event within the larger war.
 However, since being designated by Congress as the country's official national World War II museum in 2003, its has expanded in both its scope and size.
 It has since dedicated itself to exploring the American experience within the larger war and not just with the D-Day landings.

 The largest building on the campus, Freedom Pavilion: The Boeing Center, opened in 2013 and features larger artifacts from the war, especially aircraft, many of which hang from its ceiling.
 Those aircraft include a B-17E Flying Fortress, a B-25J Mitchell bomber, and a P-51C Mustang fighter among others.
 The Campaigns of Courage Pavilion opened with its Road to Berlin Exhibit in 2014 and added its Road to Tokyo Exhibit the next year.
-Further expansion of the museum is planned as evidenced by the advent of a $300 million capital campaign in 2015, which will dedicate some of its funds to the completion of its newest building, the Liberation Pavilion.
+Further expansion of the museum is planned, as evidenced by the advent of a $300 million capital campaign in 2015, which will dedicate some of its funds to the completion of its newest building, the Liberation Pavilion.

 The museum features various permanent exhibits as well as rotating ones, such as its "State of Deception: The Power of Nazi Propaganda."
 It also sponsors traveling exhibits, an example being its "Fighting for the Right to Fight: African American Experiences in World War II" exhibit.
 It also features lectures, a Meet the Author series, and a variety of symposiums.
-The museum also offers dining options at its American Sector Restaurant and Bar and live show at its Stage Door Canteen which also features live shows.
+The museum also offers dining options at its American Sector Restaurant and Bar and a live show at its Stage Door Canteen, which also features live shows.

 "Visit: Museum Campus."
 National WW II Museum.
 Accessed February 6, 2017. http://www.nationalww2museum.org/visit/campus-map.html